sonnerberg/website/content/uppgift/create-a-web-page-on-apache-virtual-host.md

 Requirements {#krav}
 -----------------------

 1. Create an Apache Virtual Host `me.linux.se`.
 Save a copy of the config file `me.linux.se.conf` in your course repo.

+1. Copy all files and directories from `example/redovisa` to the `/var/www/html/me.linux.se` folder that you created when you created the virtual host.
+Enter the command you use in the log (`log.txt`).

+1. Adapt the web page so it is about you.

-Make sure you can access the site with your browser on your local development computer.
+1. Make sure you can access the site with your browser on your local development computer.

 1. Open a terminal, use `lynx` to open your newly created website.
 Enter the command you use in the log (`log.txt`).